The 12 best lightweight foundations of 2024 for a fresh and radiant complexion

 • Aloe vera: A lovely calming ingredient that's great for soothing dry or sensitive skin experiencing a flare-up.

 • Ceramides: If you picture the outer layer of our skin like a wall, then ceramides are the mortar that helps to hold the cells together.
-If that mortar isn’t structurally sound, much-needed moisture can escape from our skin, and things like pollution and bacteria can sneak in through the cracks.
+If that mortar isn’t structurally sound, moisture can escape and things like pollution and bacteria can sneak in.
 Using ceramides in your skincare and makeup will help prevent this from happening, keeping your complexion soft and healthy.

 Which types of foundation are the most natural looking?

-"The most natural foundation finishes are soft, lightweight and breathable formulas, making them the perfect spring or summer foundations and giving you just enough coverage," says makeup artist Mira Parmar.
-"The perfect foundations that are natural looking are your sheer tints which provide a hint of colour whilst evening out skin tone.
+"The most natural foundation finishes are soft, lightweight and breathable formulas, giving you just enough coverage," says makeup artist Mira Parmar.
+"The perfect natural-looking formulas are sheer tints which provide a hint of colour whilst evening out skin tone.
 Tinted moisturisers are heavier but still lightweight and tend to be dewy and fresh."

 What's the best way to apply lightweight foundation?

-This may require some trial and error in order to discover the finish you like the best, however it also depends largely on the formula you opt for.
+This depends largely on the formula you opt for.
 Compared to other base products, lightweight foundations also make for a simpler application, Lan Nguyen-Grealis says: “They tend to be quick and easy to apply, often just with your fingers, and don’t require extensive blending or layering – which will save time in your makeup routine.”

 As a general starting point, a light and buildable coverage can often work well with a fluffier brush or blended with your fingertips, whilst thicker formulas often benefit from being buffed into the skin to create a flawless finish.
-If improving your base product's longevity is important, make sure to apply one of the best primers with gripping properties beforehand will also help to lock your foundation down.
+If improving your base product's longevity is important, applying one of the best primers with gripping properties beforehand will help to lock your foundation down.

 Which is better, cream or liquid foundation?

-Which type of foundation is best when trying to achieve a no-makeup-makeup look?
+Which type of foundation is best for a no-makeup-makeup look?

-Despite the name, a good amount of work still goes into a no-makeup-makeup look, even if you want the end result to look like you barely made any effort at all.
+A good amount of work goes into a no-makeup look, even if you want the result to look like you barely made any effort at all.
 Choosing the right foundation is important, as you want your skin to still look like skin.
 “I’d recommend a tinted foundation or a tinted moisturiser as they’re sheer with light coverage, which allows your natural skin to show through without looking cakey,” says Nguyen-Grealis.
 “These tend to be less matte and more satin or dewy in texture, mimicking the natural look of healthy skin.”

 Fiona McKim